waldirio/rho/doc/source/man.rst

 ``--reportfile=file``

-  The path and filename of the comma-separated values (CSV) file to read.
+  The path of the comma-separated values (CSV) file to read.

 ``--outputfile=path``

-  The path and filename of the comma-separated values (CSV) file to be written.
+  The path of the comma-separated values (CSV) file to be written.

 Scanning
 --------